Near Optimal Adversarial Attacks on Stochastic Bandits and Defenses with Smoothed Responses: Attack Strategy Against UCB

-Reward distribution for arm $i$ is subgaussian with variance proxy $\sigma^2$ and mean $\mu_i$.
-We assume the principle is running UCB algorithm.
-In the first $K$ rounds, the principle pulls each arm once to obtain an initial estimate.
-Then in later rounds $T$, the UCB index for arm $i$ is
+The UCB algorithm is summarized in~\cref{algo:ucb} and the specification follows from~\cite{jun2018adversarial}.
+In the first $K$ rounds, the learner pulls each arm $a$ once to obtain an initial estimate $\hat{\mu}_a$.
+Then in later rounds $t > K$, the learner computes the UCB index for arm $a$ as

-where $\hat\mu$ is the empirical mean.
-The arm with the largest index is pulled.
+The arm with the largest index is then chosen by the learner.